legobuff/workshop-pe/exercises/part02-dtr-webhook.md

 https://github.com/stefantrimborn/workshop-pe/blob/master/exercises/part02-ucp-rbac-structure.md

-When using CI/CD pipelines, it might be mandetory to provide webhooks so certain CI/CD pipelines can be triggered.
+When using CI/CD pipelines, it might be mandatory to provide webhooks so certain CI/CD pipelines can be triggered.
 DTR provides such a feature.

 1. Browse to you `DTR url` and log in by using an admin user, e.g. `admin`.
 You will currently see the UCP login page